 No, you can be a sophomore or junior.
 You can apply as long as you have not completed more than 80 hours of course work.
 If you have more than 80 hours, you must have at least 3 or more semesters remaining before you graduate.

 Yes!
-The Distinguished Communicator certification is open to undergraduates in ALL majors at LSU.
+The Distinguished Communicator program is open to undergraduates in ALL majors at LSU.
 Good communication skills are important no matter which field you are studying or what job you plan to pursue post-graduation.

 - What are the minimum requirements for entry into Distinguished Communicators?